| Pre-Editing | Editing in the Digital World: a Caution | Figuring Costs |

 Log your video footage.
 And be sure to number every slide and photograph.
-This will save you lots of time as you assemble the bits and pieces of material that will make up your finished DVD or video tape production.
+This will save you lots of time as you assemble the bits and pieces of material that will make up your finished project.
+Number pictures on the back, lightly in pencil; do not use ball point pen as the ink may rub off on adjacent photos.

 Plan Your Production -- Decide precisely how your production will go together, and make an Edit Decision List (EDL).
-This will prove invaluable when you come in to the VideOccasions facilities to edit your production, and will save you a great deal of money in the long run.
+This will prove invaluable when you edit with VideOccasions and will save you hours of frustration should you choose to edit at home.
 The Edit Decision List is different than the log you prepared, so read both these pages carefully.

 Included in your planning should be a consideration of how you are going to handle the relationship between pictures and music, and between pictures and narration if you plan on incorporating either into your finished tape.
 And listen carefully to the lyrics of any music you plan on using.
 Often lyrics can be quite inappropriate when juxtaposed with the pictorial material you've chosen.

 Pick out any special music you want to use.
-VideOccasions has a selection of copyright-free music which may be useful to you.
+VideOccasions has a selection of copyright-free music which may be useful to you should you choose to edit with us.
 Discuss your needs with the VideOccasions staff before you come in to edit.
 We may be able to make helpful suggestions.

 Top of Page